CsabaConsulting/HalfDome360/_posts/2018-08-28-vernal_rainbow.markdown

 youtube_id: B-58YRDsTHE
 description: Permanent Rainbow in the Vernal Fall's spray
 ---
-This is a magical rainbow which is so beautiful within the spray fo the Vernal Falls!
+This is a magical rainbow which is so beautiful within the spray of the Vernal Falls!